-Refunds
+Financial Aid Refunds

-If a refund is due to the student and the student received financial aid from federal student loans or the Michigan Tuition Grant, part of the refund must be returned to those programs.
-Proportionate amounts of the total refund will be returned by the University to the respective programs in the following order:
+If a financial aid refund is due to the student and the student received financial aid from federal student loans or the Michigan Tuition Grant, part of the refund must be returned to those programs.
+Proportionate amounts of the total refund will be returned to the government by the University to the respective programs in the following order:

 - 1. Federal Unsubsidized Stafford Loans;

 - 2. Federal Subsidized Stafford Loan;

-- 3. Federal Graduate PLUS Loan;
+- 3. Federal Graduate PLUS Loan:

 - 4. Michigan Tuition Grant.